Pre-Pregnancy GP Visits: 6 Reasons to Plan With Your Doctor - Dr Natalie Fonda

 We’ll also debunk myths about the best time to have sex.
 The same goes for other wild theories, such as whether you should hug your knees after sex and avoid trampolining (the answers to both are no).

-The time it takes to get pregnant is another question I’m asked every day.
+Every day I’m asked how long it takes to get pregnant.
 Some couples take one cycle; others take a decade.
 It’s generally advised women see a doctor for fertility advice following more than 12 months of regular unprotected sex – six months for women over 35 or if there’s a suspected fertility problem with either partner.

 Your GP can refer you to a fertility specialist if needed – dependant on a range of factors, including your age and pre-existing medical conditions.
 Rest assured, not all referrals to a fertility specialist result in IVF.
 Other assistance can be provided, such as help with ovulation.